nikku/mons/README.md

 # mons

-A simple script that configures your screens, managed via `xrandr` in a sane manner.
+A simple script that configures your screens, managed via `xrandr`, in a sane manner.

 ## Installation